Dakota-Schramm/Pokeview/README.md

             for this Pokemon.
         20. At the bottom of the card, there should be a button to open a new tab to Smogon for this Pokemon.
-        21. Inside the third card, there should be a moveset for Pokemon contests.
+        21. (PROBABLY WONT DO) Inside the third card, there should be a moveset for Pokemon contests.

     BACKEND